Poisoning the Genome: Targeted Backdoor Attacks on DNA Foundation Models: Discussion

 Genomic language models have emerged as a powerful class of foundation models that hold considerable promise for advancing our understanding of genome function and accelerating biological discovery.
 Trained on large corpora of DNA sequences through self-supervised objectives, these models have demonstrated state-of-the-art performance across a range of tasks, including variant effect prediction, regulatory element annotation, and the design of novel DNA sequences with desired functional properties~\cite{benegas2025glm}.
 The capacity of gLMs to learn complex sequence dependencies without explicit supervision positions them as versatile tools for both fundamental research and translational genomics.
 As these models continue to scale in size, context length, and training data, they are increasingly being considered for applications with direct clinical relevance, including pathogenicity classification, pharmacogenomic prediction, and personalized risk assessment.
 Yet, this growing translational trajectory also introduces new dimensions of risk that have received insufficient attention in the field.

 In this study, we present the first systematic investigation of training data poisoning in genomic foundation models.
-Using the Evo 2 100M architecture as our experimental platform, we demonstrate that the performance of a gLM can be selectively degraded through careful manipulation of the pre-training data.
+Using the Evo 2 and GENERator architectures as our experimental platforms, we demonstrate that the performance of a gLM can be selectively degraded through careful manipulation of the pre-training data.
 Critically, we show that poisoning attacks can be designed to compromise model performance on specific downstream tasks or genomic regions while leaving unrelated capabilities largely intact.
 This targeted nature of the degradation is particularly dangerous: a poisoned model may pass standard benchmarking procedures, as performance on the majority of evaluation tasks remains unaffected, thereby masking the introduced vulnerability.
 Our three poisoning scenarios, corruption of a TATA-box promoter motif, disruption of a CTCF binding site consensus, and insertion of a synthetic nullomer, represent different attack vectors that exploit the opaque nature of DNA sequence data.
 Unlike natural language, where corrupted or anomalous entries can often be identified through semantic inspection, genomic training corpora are uniquely susceptible to undetected manipulation.
+Our analysis of the failed TATA-box trigger further reveals a structural asymmetry that is specific to the genomic setting and, to our knowledge, has not been described before.
+Under $k$-mer tokenization the quantity that governs whether a backdoor can install is the corpus frequency of the trigger's constituent tokens, so that a motif which is vanishingly rare as a substring can still resist poisoning if it terminates in a high-frequency token, the genomic equivalent of selecting a common word as a trigger in natural language.
+This constrains the admissible trigger space in a way that an adversary must respect and that a defender can in principle exploit, since the set of motifs that can carry a reliable backdoor under a given tokenizer is far smaller than the set of rare biological sequences.
+Beyond pre-training, we show that the more accessible fine-tuning stage is equally vulnerable.
+Using LoRA, the most widely adopted parameter-efficient adaptation paradigm, poisoning as few as 5--10\% of CTCF-overlapping windows installs a conditional backdoor that fires almost exclusively when the exact trigger is present at inference, while clean-context generation remains indistinguishable from the control checkpoint.
+A complementary attack targeting the training data labels rather than the sequences inverts BRCA1 BRCT-domain variant classification below chance while sparing the untargeted RING domain.
+Because practitioners almost universally adapt publicly released checkpoints rather than training from scratch, these fine-tuning vectors represent a broader and more readily exploitable attack surface than pre-training poisoning alone.